-You see, medicines and diseases go neck to neck, or let’s say they are directly proportional to each other, when one advances one step, the other makes two steps further.
-But today we are not going to talk about virus or bacteria, instead we will discuss about poisons.
+You see, medicines and diseases go neck to neck, or let’s say they are directly proportional to each other when one advances one step, the other makes two steps further.
+But today we are not going to talk about viruses or bacteria, instead, we will discuss poisons.

-Aluminium phosphide poisoning is one of the major causes of death and health problems, especially in Asia due to metal poisoning.
-Exposure to aluminium phosphide, which are commonly found in pesticides can be fatal.
+Aluminum phosphide poisoning is one of the major causes of death and health problems, especially in Asia due to metal poisoning.
+Exposure to aluminum phosphide, which are commonly found in pesticides can be fatal.
 It can lead to myocarditis (inflammation of the heart walls), multi-organ failure and ultimately death.
-The LD50 (fatal dose) value of aluminium phosphide is around 0.15 to 0.5 grams.
+The LD50 (fatal dose) value of aluminum phosphide is around 0.15 to 0.5 grams.

 11. Radiation Syndrome

 Lead exposure to the human body can cause severe damages to the brain and permanent mental problems.
-Early symptoms include, constipation, headaches, memory losses and potency problems.
-Consumption of contaminated water, spoiled food and packed consumer products are one of the major reasons of lead poisoning.
+Early symptoms include constipation, headaches, memory losses, and potency problems.
+Consumption of contaminated water, spoiled food, and packed consumer products are some of the major reasons for lead poisoning.
 Some permanent effects of acute lead poising are periodic seizures, anemia, and it could ultimately cause death.